cb-technologists/blog/content/posts/cjd-casc.md

 This approach moves us much closer to the practice of GitOps for our Jenkins configuration.
 However, there are certainly areas for enhancement going forward.
 A few immediate examples that come to mind include:

-- Non-master branch Pipeline runs could deploy the CJD resources & config to a staging namespace.
+- Non-master branch Pipeline runs could deploy the CJD resources & config to a staging `namespace`.
 This would allow for the vetting of changes in a non-production environment before merging to master - a workflow critical for use in any scenario supporting mission-critical workloads.
-- Some level of smoke testing should be introduced for either/both of the non-prod/prod namespaces as a third Pipeline stage.
-This could range from a simple `curl` command to check the Jenkins system messsage in order to verify Jenkins is up and running, all the way to more complex cases that verify the latest configuration has been appropriately applied.
+- Some level of smoke testing should be introduced for either/both of the non-prod/prod `namespaces` as a third Pipeline stage.
+This could range from a simple `curl` command to check the Jenkins system message in order to verify Jenkins is up and running, all the way to more complex cases that verify the latest configuration has been appropriately applied.
 - `post` blocks could be introduced for notification to the appropriate Slack channel, email list, etc., that a Jenkins update has commenced/succeeded/failed.
-- Right now, the Docker image is rebuilt on every Pipeline run - even if no changes have been committed to the Dockerfile or related files.
-It would be much more efficient to check for changes to those specific files, then selectively skip or run the `Build and Push with kaniko` stage (though this does somewhat complicate the tagging of the Docker image each time a commit triggers a build).
+- Right now, the Docker image is rebuilt on every Pipeline run - even if no changes have been committed to the `Dockerfile` or related files.
+While caching is in place, it would be even more efficient to check for changes to those specific files, then selectively skip or run the `Build and push with kaniko` stage (though this does somewhat complicate the tagging of the Docker image each time a commit triggers a build).